Last updated: 30 Apr 2023

-The absolute basics in both woodworking and carpentry terminology.
-Not only will the article cover the terms but I’ll intertwine some tools as well because it plays such a huge part in understanding the terminology.
+In this article, we will cover the fundamental terminology used in both woodworking and carpentry.
+We will not only cover the terms but also some tools because they play a vital role in understanding the terminology.
 Let’s dive into learning about some of the basic terms.

 In its raw’s form wood can be broken up into two categories: hardwoods and softwoods.

 Hardwoods come from deciduous trees.
 That is trees that drop their leaves like oak cherry or maple.
 Another important thing to know about hardwoods is that they grow slower and the wood fibers are denser making the wood much stronger.